sap-tutorials/Tutorials/tutorials/abap-environment-transport/abap-environment-transport.md

 ## Prerequisites
 - You need an SAP Cloud Platform ABAP Environment [trial user](abap-environment-trial-onboarding) or a license.
-- You need to configure a software component of type **Business configuration**
+- You need to configure a software component of type **business configuration**: [Transport a Software Component Between Two ABAP Instances](abap-environment-gcts).
-- You have to assign the **Configuration Expert - Business Process Configuration** role to the respective users
+- You have to assign the **Configuration Expert - Business Process Configuration** role to the respective users.

 ## Details